mnr/writing-wip/dimensions_living_book/greta.md

 Greta laughs at my jokes.
 When we visit she looks past Janell to see if I'm there.
 If I am, Janell is dismissed and I get the first hug.
 I've told Greta she is my favorite mother-in-law (she is my *only* mother-in-law) and she agrees that I am her favorite son-in-law.
 (The other son-in-law is aware of this but chooses to ignore my little insults).

-My role in Greta's life is comedic relief&mdash;I'm the fun guy.
+My role in Greta's life is comedic relief—I'm the fun guy.
 With apologies to the family members who wrangle medications and bills and doctor visits, my job is to make Greta laugh.
 When Greta is feeling blue, I put on my walking shoes, leave my home in Portland, Oregon, and drive five days to Stevens Point, Wisconsin.
 I stay for a week, usually longer.

 I'm not sure why I have a close relationship with Greta.
 We didn't survive a plane crash in the Alps, foraging for food together in the frozen mountains.
 She didn't donate one of her kidneys to save me from a terminal illness.
 I've never borrowed money from her.
 Perhaps once for ice cream.
 But still, when I see her, my heart sings.